-If your kidneys are healthy, they clean waste products by filtering 120 to 150 quarts of blood daily which creates urine to remove the waste from your body.
+If your kidneys are healthy, they clean waste products by filtering an average of 180 liters of fluid per day which creates urine to remove the waste from your body.
 Your kidneys are constantly working to remove waste from your body.

 Healthy kidneys also create hormones that control red blood cells and blood pressure.
 Additionally, your kidneys balance how much certain elements are in your blood, which can include calcium, potassium, and sodium.

 When you have kidney failure, that means that your kidneys are not working the way they should be.
 However, “renal failure” is a broad term used to cover various problems.

 There are two types of kidney failure: acute and chronic.
 Here is a quick rundown to help you learn the difference between the two.